 Sam van Aken’s gallery installation is a tantalizing introduction to Streuobstwiese, van Aken’s project to establish orchards of heirloom fruit trees.
 Streuobstwiese (pronounced (strī-oːpst-vēzə), sixteenth-century German for “community-owned, meadow orchard,” evolves out of van Aken’s “Tree of 40 Fruit” projects in which heirloom orchards were preserved by collapsing them onto a single tree through the process of grafting.
 The Streuobstwiese “explodes” the “Tree of 40 Fruit” to create an orchard of individual antique fruit trees.
-The exhibition will include fruit trees removed from soil, exposing branch and root structure; van Aken’s botanical illustrations; sanded tree stumps that show the transition at the juncture of graft and trunk; and peach “whips” suspended from the ceiling.
+The exhibition includes fruit trees removed from soil, exposing branch and root structure; van Aken’s botanical illustrations; herbariam specimens, sanded stone fruit tree stumps that show the transition at the juncture of graft and trunk; and peach “whips” suspended from the ceiling.

 This experiential setting is simultaneously aesthetic, community-based, educational, research-oriented and, ultimately, a form of conservation that attempts to address threats to food security and loss of diversity, preserving not just agriculture but the culture that surrounds these increasingly forgotten fruits.

-The primary aim of Streuobstwiese is to reintroduce heirloom and antique fruits as well as traditional methods of growing them.
+The primary aim of Streuobstwiese is to reintroduce heirloom and antique fruit varieties as well as traditional methods of growing them.
 Due to numerous factors, including the rise of monocultures, the industrialization of agriculture, and a population that is increasingly losing contact with agriculture and the production of their food, we find our food sources becoming narrowed and homogenized with only a few different varieties of vegetables and fruits being industrially grown across huge swaths of the United States.
 Ultimately this poses not just a threat to the diversity of foods available on the table but is a major national security threat.
-The Department of Defense has identified the lack of food security as a threat to the country in that if the two or three varieties of each fruit and vegetable that are commercially grown contract a virus or fungus, which commonly occurs, it could devastate our food supply.
-This can already be seen in the devastation to the $3 billion dollar banana industry due to a simple fungus and the possibility that we may not have any bananas available in three to five years.
+The Defense Advanced Research Projects Agency (DARPA) of the Department of Defense has identified the lack of food security as a threat to the country.
+According to DARPA, “Agricultural food production is a fundamental human activity that contributes to defense preparedness, social stability, and economic vitality.
+However, food production can be jeopardized by natural and man-made threats such as viruses, pests, fungi, herbicides, drought, pollution, salinity, flooding, and frost.”
+If, for example, commercially grown varieties contract a virus or fungus, which commonly occurs, it could devastate the food supply.

 Beyond its more practical aims, the Streuobstwiese is an aesthetic experience—visual, olfactory, and gustatory.
 It can be experienced through the senses and as a “park” becomes a setting.
 Furthermore, it preserves culture itself.
 Our history and culture are embedded within food, and each of the individual fruit varieties in the Streuobstwiese reveals a history.
 From the plums brought by Italian immigrants to the United States in the nineteenth century to peaches originally planted in the first Spanish missions in South America, then brought northward by Native Americans who propagated the trees for centuries, to apricots brought by Chinese immigrants who came to the country to work on the transcontinental railroad, the Streuobstwiese is a time machine that lets us taste foods that in some cases are a millennia old.
 It is a mnemonic site that preserves diversity in the age of industrial and manufactured food.